 This example shows how entities of any size can use blockchain.
 In other words, blockchain is not just for the big players.
 Smart contracts are being used to redistribute excess power from solar panels.
 The Transactive Grid is an application running on blockchain to monitor and redistribute energy in a neighbourhood micro-grid.
 The program automates the buying and selling of green energy to save costs and pollution.
 The process uses the Ethereum blockchain platform, designed specifically for building and executing smart contracts.

 RFID-driven Contract Bids and Execution

 RFID tags are commonly used in the supply chain to store information about products.
 IT systems can read the tags automatically and then process them.
 Therefore, the logic goes; why not use them for smart contracts in logistics?

 The possible setup could be as follows.
 RFID tags for cartons or pallets store information on delivery location and date.
 Logistics partners run applications to look for these tags and bid for a delivery contract.
 The partner offering optimal price and service gets the business.
 A smart contract then tracks the status and final delivery performance.

 Cold Chain Monitoring

-Food and pharmaceutical products often have specialised storage needs.
-Moreover, enterprises see the value in sharing warehouses and distribution centres instead of each one paying for its own.
+Food and pharmaceutical products often have specialized storage needs.
+Moreover, enterprises see the value in sharing warehouses and distribution centers instead of each one paying for its own.
 Sensors on sensitive products can record temperature, humidity, vibration, and other environmental conditions.